-This large Victorian-era cemetery is the final resting place for prominent Chicagoans like Mayors Hale Thompson and Harold Washington and journalist Ida B. Wells, as well as other famous people, like Olympian Jesse Owens and physicist Enrico Fermi.
-A towering monument at the back of the cemetery marks the burial spot of several thousand Confederate soldiers who died while being held prisoner at Camp Douglas.
+This large Victorian-era cemetery is the final resting place for prominent Chicagoans like Mayor Harold Washington and suffragette, activist and journalist Ida B. Wells, as well as other famous people, like Olympian Jesse Owens and Ebony publisher John Johnson.
+A towering monument marks the burial spot of several thousand Confederate soldiers who died while being held prisoner at Camp Douglas.

 This tour is the companion tour to Civil War and Chicago's Role: Rosehill Cemetery, but can be taken in any sequence.

 - Many tours sell out.
 To guarantee your space advance reservations are strongly recommended.

 - Your safety is our priority.
 The itinerary of this tour may be altered in accordance with health and safety policies and considerations.